-When it comes to binary options trading there are various trade types available.
-Some are more common than others and are available from most brokers whilst others have offerings that are bespoke to their trading platform.
-Whilst some are straight forward and less risky others are far more involved but return higher pay outs.
+When it comes to binary options trading, there are various trade types available.
+Some are more common than others and are available from most brokers while others have offerings that are bespoke to their trading platform.
+While some are straight forward, and less risky others are far more involved but return higher payouts.

-Finding what suits you will be about your knowledge of the markets, how long you have been trading and how much of a risk you are willing to take.
-The greater the risk the more chance of achieving higher returns but also of losing more.
-Before you jump in with both feet take some time to learn about the various types offered, followed by the various asset types.
+Finding what suits you will be about your knowledge of the markets, how long you have been trading and how much of a risk you are willing to take — the greater the risk, the more chance of achieving higher returns but also of losing more.
+Before you jump in with both feet, take some time to learn about the various types offered, followed by the different asset types.

-- What trade types are available from the various binary options brokers
+- What trade types are available from brokers

-- The advanced trading types that are available to more experienced traders
+- All the advanced trading types that exist

 Trade Types And Expiry Times

 Now the expiry time can be anywhere from 5 - 15 minutes to a few hours later on the same day.
-For those wanting shorter expiry times there are 60 Second Options and for those preferring a longer period there are Long Term Options.
+For those wanting shorter expiry times there are 60 Second Options, and for those preferring a more extended period, there are Long Term Options.

 With 60 Seconds you have a very short window to get it right.
-This is for those who want to make their money in a short space of time preferring not to play the longer game.
-For those who want to predict the outcome of an asset over the longer term you can choose a term of days or even weeks.
-Usually this will be determined by the broker and what they offer.
+60 Second trades are for those who want to make their money in a short space of time preferring not to play the more extended game.
+For those who want to predict the outcome of an asset over the longer term, you can choose days or even weeks.
+Usually, this gets determined by the broker and what they offer.

 Commonly Used Trade Types

 Ladder Options are more complicated and require more experience.
 As with a ladder each point takes you higher.
-When trading Ladders you have to reach different strike points at different expiry times.
-The more you hit, the greater the pay-out.
+When trading Ladders, you have to reach different strike points at different expiry times.
+The more you hit, the higher the payout.
 These are some of the most complicated types offered.

 Which Type Should You Choose

-The right choice for you will depend on a number of factors.
+The right choice for you will depend on some factors.
 How much experience you have, how long you have been trading, which assets you are trading on, how much money you can afford to experiment with and how much time you have to dedicate to trading.
 There is no one size fits all approach when it comes to binary options.

 Start with the basics and get used to trading before you do anything else.
-It is always a good idea to take advantage of the demo platform and use the virtual money to practice with.
+It is always a good idea to take advantage of the demo platform and use virtual money to practice.
 Let's say you have $10,000 virtual money.
-You can try small minimum trades with the basic Call/Put over a period of 2-3 minutes until you get used to it then you might find you want to have a go at Pairs or Ladder trading.
+You can try small minimum trades with the basic call/put over 2-3 minutes until you get used to it then you might find you want to have a go at Pairs or Ladder trading.

-You may just decide to stick with one format and experiment with expiry times or to get used to trading in one asset type until you switch to another.
-If you have a full time job or other commitments that mean you can only trade for short periods of time then the 60 Second Option may be more suitable than long term.
+You may decide to stick with one format and experiment with expiry times or to get used to trading in one asset type until you switch to another.
+If you have a full-time job or other commitments that mean you can only trade for short periods, then the 60 Second Option may be more suitable than long term.
 You may want to get a large volume of trading in a short space of time.

 Which Yield The Best Results

-As with all binary options trading it is impossible to predict the absolute outcome, only to predict what you think it will be.
-For those who are just starting out you may prefer the simple High/Low type with a specific expiry time to suit you.
-If you learn to read charts effectively that's going to help a lot.
+As with all binary options trading, it is impossible to predict the outcome, only to predict what you think it will be.
+For those who are just starting you may prefer the simple High/Low type with a specific expiry time to suit you.
+If you learn to read charts effectively, that's going to help a lot.

-If you are happy to commit to larger amounts over a longer period then you can still yield the same results it will just take longer.
-You may find a combination that works for you and are happy to stick with this formula, you may find you want to hedge your bets and try a number of different trades over various expiry times.
+If you are happy to commit to more substantial amounts over a more extended period then you can still yield the same results it will just take longer.
+You may find a combination that works for you and are happy to stick with this formula; you may decide you want to hedge your bets and try some different trades over various expiry times.

 One day you could make a lot, the next you could lose a lot.
-It really does depend on the market.
-For those with more experience they will have found what works for them and have experience of when, where and what assets to choose.
+It does depend on the market.
+For those with more experience, they will have found what works for them and know when, where and what assets to choose.